jonaspleyer/cellular_raza-homepage/static/publications/2024-joss/paper.md

 'cellular_raza' utilises macros to generate code contingent on the simulation aspects being solved numerically.
 It makes extensive use of generics and provides abstract numerical solvers.
-'cellular_raza' hides the inherent complexity of the code generation process, but lets the user modify details of the simulation with additional keyword arguments inside the macros.
+'cellular_raza' hides the inherent complexity of the code generation process, yet enables users to modify the specifics of the simulation through the use of additional keyword arguments within the macros.
 Consequently, users are able to fully and deeply customise the representation and behaviour of the agents.
 Each simulation aspect is formulated as a trait in Rust's type system, which provides the necessary